|Back to Main Print This Page Email to a Friend|

 Symptoms of such diseases may also include fever, arthritis, muscle aches, rash, and lung and heart problems.

-Although Raynaud's phenomenon occurs in most scleroderma patients, most of the time Raynaud's phenomenon by itself is not associated with more serious conditions.
+Although Raynaud's phenomenon occurs in most people with scleroderma, most of the time Raynaud's phenomenon by itself is not associated with more serious conditions.
 Following are other problems that might accompany or cause Raynaud's phenomenon:

 - Other autoimmune connective tissue diseases

-- Diabetes (patients with diabetes may develop Raynaud's phenomenon and other scleroderma-like symptoms)
+- Diabetes (people with diabetes may develop Raynaud's phenomenon and other scleroderma-like symptoms)

 - Certain drugs, including bleomycin, ergot derivatives (used for migraines), and methysergide

 - Hereditary hemorrhagic telangiectasia (a very rare condition that may have skin changes similar to CREST syndrome)

 - Repetitive stress injuries (particularly from vibrating tools)